 Spanish

-The Spanish department is part of the Modern Languages department, situated in the Library block.
-Spanish is a thriving subject with a large number of pupils taking the subject at GCSE, A level and for the IB Diploma Programme.
+The Spanish Department is part of the Modern Languages Department, situated in the Library block.
+Spanish is a thriving subject and a popular choice for pupils whether they are taking the course at GCSE level or at a more advanced level through the IB Diploma Programme or at A level.

 We study the details of how the language is formed and spoken, in addition to putting this information into a relevant context through learning about both Spain and the Spanish Speaking World.